A Breakdown Of The Cost Of Living In Pattaya

 When breaking down the cost of living in Pattaya there are so many variables at play that no one can tell you exactly what you are going to spend.
 All that can be done is to give you a range, and let you figure out where you think you will fall in that range.

 You can get a cheap apartment, eat cheap food, buy a motorbike and not spend much in gas.
-None of that will matter to your cost of living if you are in the go go’s every night buying ladies drinks and paying barfines.
+None of that will matter to your cost of living if you are making it rain in the nightlife.

 On the other hand you could rent a nice apartment, eat quality food, and still have a very low cost of living in Pattaya if you have some self control.
-Lets start with the boring stuff and then talk about the costs of the nightlife.
+For more on how to plan your trip to check the scene out before you relocate click that link.

 Renting An Apartment In Pattaya